Web Design - Interaction - Spring '13

 Project 2: Web Site / Screen Based System Redesign

-Use HTML, Flash, and/or any other software (Photoshop,Illustrator, GIMP, etc.) to redesign an exisiting web site, or screen based system.
-Details will be discussed in class.You will put your deliverables (in an appropriate media) in a folder labeled "project2" and upload into a folder called "ides" which should be in the mypage directory of your student web site.
-Be sure to create an index page inside "project2" linking to all files.
-Include any special instructions needed regarding the use of your media.
+Use HTML, and/or any other software (Photoshop,Illustrator, GIMP, etc.) to redesign an exisiting web site, or screen based system.
+Details will be discussed in class.You will put your deliverables (in an appropriate media) in a folder labeled "LastName_project2" and bring these files to class, to be collected on my USB Key.

 Deliverables: